SCPR/scpr-media-scripts/README.md

 This collection of scripts uses media data logged into Logstash / Elasticsearch to compute download and user statistics.

+We've made this repo public so that we can share the methodology we're using to compute the stats, but these scripts themselves won't really be any use to you without access to our production data.

 ## Requirements

 * Node.js 0.10